OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 The following chapter outlines authentication and session management requirements of the MASVS into technical test cases.
 Test cases listed in this chapter are focused on server side and therefore are not relying on a specific implementation on iOS or Android.

-For all of the test cases below, it need to be investigated first what kind of authentication mechanism is used.
+For all of the test cases below, it needs to be investigated first what kind of authentication mechanism is used.
 There are different mechanisms available, to implement server side authentication, either:
 - Cookie-Based Authentication using a session ID or
 - Token-Based Authentication.

 Cookie-Based Authentication is the traditional authentication mechanism used in web applications, which is stateful.
-In order to adopt to the different requirements of mobile apps, a shift to stateless authentication or Token-Based Authentication can be seen.
+In order to adopt the different requirements of mobile apps, a shift to stateless authentication or Token-Based Authentication can be seen.
 A prominent example for this is JSON Web Token or [JWT](https://tools.ietf.org/html/rfc7519 "RFC 7519 JSON Web Token (JWT)") which can be part of an OAuth2 authentication and authorization framework.

 #### OAuth2